A Look at the Future of Home-Based Education

 This may be accomplished by supplying students

-with mobile phones with adequate data access, as well as camera or video-call functions so that the social worker could contact them at least once day for check-in and capture any evidence of domestic violence.
+with mobile phones with adequate data access, as well as camera or video-call functions so that the social worker could contact them at least once a day for check-in and capture any evidence of domestic violence.

 5. System of Peer Support